jkellerman/Planet-viewer/README.md

 ### 🧑‍💻&nbsp;Update

 Originally, I departed from the original design and simply used 3D models instead of images for the overview and structure tabs.
-The implementation worked fine, but if users have slow network speeds, it can be quite a poor user experience, so I added in the images provided, so the initial pageload and navigation between pages is much better.
+The implementation worked fine, but if users have slow network speeds, it can be quite a poor user experience, so I added in the images provided, so the initial pageload and navigation between pages are much smoother.